 Principles and process for finding sustainable investments

 Having a diversified portfolio that includes different asset classes such as shares, bonds, and gold is fundamental to building robust portfolios.
-This framework has allowed us to outperform 99% of similar funds.
+This framework allowed us to outperform 99% of similar funds in 2020.

 Our Sustainable Portfolios have strict screening criteria to ensure your money is invested with companies who have demonstrated sustainable practices.
 It was a thorough, integrated process that ensures you’ll still get the same high-performance portfolios – but with a feel-good factor.